danpeig/ESP32EnergyMonitor/README.md

 1. Set up the hardware, the potentiometer of the voltage sensor should be already adjusted.
 2. Find an "almost pure" resistive load (no motors, no reactors, no electromagnets, no LEDs).
 Examples: heater, boiler, electric shower, electric oven, kettle...
 3. Install a voltmeter and ammeter to use as reference.
 4. Connect the voltage measurement and current measurement sensors.
+Please note the direction of the current clamp matters.
 5. Edit the sketch *calibrate-vi.ino* and set the correct GPIO pins for the sensors.
 6. Set the calibration coefficients CV1, CV2, CV3, CI1, CI2 and CI3 to 1000 in the same file.
 7. Compile and update the code from Arduino IDE.